Ultrasound energy: Oncology treatment

 One characteristic of ultrasound previously discussed is that of attenuation of an ultrasound signal partly due to the conversion of mechanical wave energy to thermal energy.
 Researchers and doctors have made medical applications to harness this heat conversion and use it in successful medical procedures.
 Ultrasound energy is a form of therapy being studied as an anticancer treatment.
 Intensified ultrasound energy can be directed at cancer cells to heat them and kill them.
 Recent testing has shown that ultrasound can increase the effectiveness of cancer treatments such as chemotherapy and radiation therapy.
 This procedure is known as heat or hyperthermia therapy.
 By using the converted heat energy that ultrasound provides, specific diseased tissues can be heated often to temperatures around 41° to 45 °C. This increase in temperature has been linked to improved effectiveness of cancer treatment due to dilation of blood vessels and increased oxygen presence in affected tissues.

 Another new treatment called high intensity focused ultrasound (HIFU) takes advantage of the thermal energy characteristics of ultrasound.
 HIFU uses an ultrasound device that is able to precisely focus ultrasound waves at a target tissue or specific group of cells.
 At the focus of this ultrasound energy, the temperature can reach excesses of 80 °C which results in nearly spontaneous coagulative necrosis or cell death without harming neighboring cells.
 This treatment greatly expands the ability of doctors to be able to destroy cancer cells noninvasively.
 Currently, many test are being carried out to determine the effectiveness of the treatment on different tissues, but testing has already shown promising results in the field of prostate cancer.

+Phacoemulsification

+Phacoemulsification is a cataract surgery method in which the internal lens of the eye which has developed a cataract is emulsified with the tip of an ultrasonic handpiece and aspirated from the eye.
+Aspirated fluids are replaced with irrigation of balanced salt solution to maintain the volume of the anterior chamber during the procedure.
+This procedure minimises the incision size and reduces the recovery time and risk of surgery induced astigmatism.
+It is best suited to relatively soft cataracts, where the ultrasonic energy required is moderate.